 The Company's ethical and responsible behaviour complements its corporate culture.Being a public listed company the Company recognises that its accountability is notlimited only to its shareholders from a financial perspective but also to the largersociety in which it operates.
-During 2016-17 consequent to the mandatory reporting of itsbusiness responsibility initiatives under the Listing Regulations the Company hadformulated a consolidated Policy on Business Responsibility which lays down the broadprinciples guiding the Company in delivering its various responsibilities to itsstakeholders.
-The Policy is intended to ensure that the Company adopts responsiblebusiness practices in the interest of the social set up and the environment so that itcontributes beyond financial and operational performance.
-A copy of the Policy isavailable at https://www.cumi-murugappa.com/policies.html and the BusinessResponsibility Report for the year ended 31st March 2018 in terms of Regulation34 of the Listing Regulations is annexed to this report as Annexure B.
+During 2016-17 consequent to the mandatory reporting of itsbusiness responsibility initiatives under the Listing Regulations the Company hadformulated a consolidated policy on Business Responsibility which lays down the broadprinciples guiding the Company in delivering its various responsibilities to itsstakeholders.
+The policy is intended to ensure that the Company adopts responsiblebusiness practices in the interest of the social set up and the environment so that itcontributes beyond financial and operational performance.
+A copy of the policy isavailable at https://www.cumi-murugappa.com/policies-disclosure/ and the BusinessResponsibility Report for the year ended 31st March 2020 in terms of Regulation34 of the Listing Regulations is annexed to this Report as Annexure C.

 Board of Directors and Key Managerial Personnel

-During the year six Board Meetings were held the details of which are given in theCorporate Governance Report.
+During the year seven Board Meetings were held the details of which are given in theCorporate Governance Report.